 Who is ready to watch the Kentucky Derby this weekend?
 I am, I am!
 Most people in the US think of horse racing or major equestrian events they think of Kentucky, Florida, and California.
 But I want you to know that New Jersey holds a long and beautiful history with horses, and it continues on to this day?

 Since 1968, Monmouth Park’s marquee event has been the Haskell Invitational, the major race between the Triple Crown and Breeders Cup series.
-The event was named after Amory Haskell, who was instrumental in bringing racing back to New Jersey in the 1940s.
-A recent article in the Asbury Park Press notes that this year’s Kentucky Derby contender, Irish War Cry, is a New Jersey bred thoroughbred.
-He is owned by a daughter of Amory Haskell (yes the very same mentioned above), and previous owners of the barn where I ride, Lancaster Equestrian Stables.
+Amory Haskell was instrumental in bringing racing back to New Jersey in the 1940s.
+In fact, this year’s Kentucky Derby contender, Irish War Cry, is a New Jersey bred thoroughbred owned by a Amory Haskell’s daughter.

-Of course not all horse racing forums are limited to Monmouth County.
+Not all horse racing forums are limited to Monmouth County.
 One of the more famous racetracks is at The Meadowlands.
 The Meadowlands became a venue for harness racing and thoroughbred racing the in the 1970’s.
-But historically there was horse racing in Newark, Hoboken, Atlantic City, and more.
+But, historically there has been horse racing in Newark, Hoboken, Atlantic City, and more.

-New Jersey doesn’t limit itself to thoroughbred racing.
-Although perhaps lesser known nationally, but infamous in the New York Metro area is The Hunt.
-This is not to be confused with the local Haskell Hunt held in Middletown, New Jersey until 1996.
-(I will venture into in that one in another post.)
+The Garden State doesn’t limit itself to thoroughbred racing.
+Perhaps lesser known nationally, but infamous in the New York Metro area, is The Hunt.
+Yet, this is not to be confused with the local Haskell Hunt held in Middletown until 1996.
 The Hunt is a steeplechase race currently held in Far Hills, NJ each October, and was originally a fox hunting event in northern New Jersey as far back as 1870.

 I moved to New Jersey by way of Washington State and California as a young child, and spent most of my life here.
 I’ve traveled the world and am always amazed at the reputation of New Jersey.
 Recently a friend brought her dog from New York City for me to massage.
-She'd never really spent much time in New Jersey and was shocked that it was so green and beautiful.
-Since she is a friend, I took her and her dog for a tour and a walk on the beach in the middle of February.
-She was dumbfounded by how beautiful it really is here.
+She had never spent much time in New Jersey.
+Her shock that it was beautiful was apparent.

-So there it is.
-Despite its reputation, New Jersey has a rich history of equestrian pursuits and has the most horses per square mile out of any other state.
-I guess it's called “The Garden State” for a reason.
+New Jersey has a rich history of equestrian pursuits.
+Interestingly, it also has the most horses per square mile out of any other state.
+It’s called “The Garden State” for a reason.